 AFTER THE MEMORIAL SERVICE

-This After The Memorial Service section is all about what to give guests to remember of the day and, the loved one that has passed away.
-There are a myriad of ideas you can choose - for fun, for community, to get people together and so forth.
-The ideas are either free of cost (just your time to organize) or cost very little.
-You can spend a fortune if you want, but to be honest, that is not the real idea,
+After The Memorial Service section is all about what to give guests to remember the day and, the loved one that has passed away.
+There are a dozens of ideas you can choose - for fun, for community, to get people together and so forth.
+The ideas here are either free of cost (just your time to organize) or cost very little.
+You can however spend a fortune if you want, but to be honest, that is not the real idea.

 An activity for both children and adults.
 Small boats can be decorated, created, and designed with the person that has passed away in mind.
 The colours, the design, the shape and even size can be created to suit where you are going to release the boats.
 It could be small (A4) paper boats to ‘home-made’ larger boats.